pmohinder/platform-docs/02_Provisioning_EclecticIQ_ER_Server/Readme.md

-Provisioning the PolyLogyx Server
+Provisioning the EclecticIQ ER Server
 ===================================

-The PolyLogyx server is a headless server platform that is flexible and allows you to effectively manage and control data.
-Here are the features the PolyLogyx server offers:
+The EclecticIQ ER server is a headless server platform that is flexible and allows you to effectively manage and control data.
+Here are the features that EclecticIQ ER server offers:

 -   Agent and policy management